 In all fairness, it is easy to see why the pattern day trading rule was formed.
 There is a big risk when trading on leverage and the PDT rule helps to keep you grounded.

-If you trade with a normal unleveraged account, the PDT rule does not apply because you are not borrowing funds in the first place.
+If you trade with a normal unleveraged account, a cash account, the PDT rule does not apply because you are not borrowing funds in the first place.

 But at the same time, this also limits your ability to day trade.
-There are also some drawbacks to using a cash account.
 In this account type, you, of course, avoid margin fees but it takes three days for trades to settle.

 This can be a long wait.
 You also cannot short sell stocks, which you can in a margin account.
 Lastly, your buying power directly relates to how much cash you have in your account.